Why I Became a Vegan-Feminist

 I shut up, sat down, and finished my plate.

 Around this time, I became aware that I was going to be a woman someday.
 I noticed how I had different rules in school than the boys, especially pertaining to my clothing.
 I remember being yelled at that my shorts were too short or my tank top’s sleeves were too thin.
 I also remember how weird it was that my principal was seemingly obsessed with what I was wearing rather than what I was learning.
-I was top of my class, but all Mr. Principal wanted to talk to me about were my shorts from Justice.
+I was at the top of my class, but all Mr. Principal wanted to talk to me about were my shorts from Justice.

 Two years after the deer flesh incident, my father took us to a petting zoo.
 In the middle of the pens, there was a pregnant cow chained to a small, wooden stage.
-A bucket beneath her swollen and bulging udder, and a sign that said, “Hi, I’m Daisy!
+A bucket beneath her swollen and bulging udder and a sign that said, “Hi, I’m Daisy!
 Milk me!”
 There was a pile of manure behind her.
 She had no access to food or water.

 My father spotted her the moment we stepped into the zoo.
 He dragged me by my arm; my heels kicked up patches of grass and dirt.
 Once we got to Daisy, I reached out my trembling hands and petted her side softly.
 It was August, and the sun was directly overhead, beating on her black and white spots.
 I was sweating, and I knew she was hot, too.
 I began to cry as I looked into her exhausted eyes.